-Interest income consists of income earned on cash and cash equivalents, and restricted cash.
-The three and six months ended September 30, 2023 include amounts associated with the Consolidated Funds.
+Interest income consists of income earned on cash and cash equivalents, restricted cash, and amounts associated with the Consolidated Funds.

 Interest expense primarily consists of the interest expense on the Revolver, as well as the related amortization of deferred financing costs.